Output mode

 By default, HyperQueue CLI commands output information in a human-readable way, usually in the form of a table.
 If you want to use the CLI commands programmatically, HyperQueue offers two additional output modes that are designed to be machine-readable.

-You can change the output type of any HyperQueue CLI command either by using the --output-mode
+You can change the output type of any HyperQueue CLI command either by using the --output-mode flag or by setting the HQ_OUTPUT_MODE environment variable.

 $ hq --output-mode=json job list